tsensei/OverTheWire-Bandit-Walkthrough/README.md

     $ ssh bandit0@bandit.labs.overthewire.org -p 2220
 </pre>

 Provide the password, Don't worry if you type and can't see the password or any asteriks.
-Its just for security purposes. <br>
+Its just for security purposes.

 Now that we've logged in, onto the next level !